tiarno/reachtim/content/articles/pdfcheck.md

         return result, reason

-Now check the PDF file.
-You will create four lists:
+Now that we have this utility, we can check the PDF file.
+We will create four lists:

 links
-: the internal PDF links in the file badlinks
+: the internal PDF links in the file

+badlinks
-: of the internal links in the file, these links target a missing destination (broken link) urls
+: of the internal links in the file, the links that target a missing destination (broken link)

+urls
-: the external links from the PDF to some other location badurls
+: the links from the PDF to an external location

+badurls
-: of the external links in the file, these urls target a missing destination (broken url)
+: of the external links in the file, the urls that target a missing destination (broken url)

-The following function loops over the pages in the PDF file and walks through the `Annots` dictionary of each page.
-If that dictionary has an action (`\A`) with a key of `\D` (destination?), we have an internal link, so update the `links` list.
+The following `check_pdf` function loops over the pages in the PDF file object.
+It walks through the `Annots` dictionary of each page.
+If that dictionary has an action (`\A`) with a key of `\D` (destination?), that is an internal link, so update the `links` list with the destination.

 If the dictionary has an action with a key of `\URI`, it is an external link.
 Check the external links with the `check_url` function and update the `urls` and `bad_urls` lists.